-The ATV can be used to cross slow moving, shallow water up to the bottom of the floorboards.
+The ATV can be used to cross slow moving, shallow water up to the running boards.
 Before entering the water, choose your path carefully.
 Enter where there is no sharp drop off, and avoid rocks or other obstacles which may be slippery or upset the ATV.
 Drive slowly and carefully.